Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/README.md

 }];
 ```

-Alternately, starting with SDK version 2.3.0, you can call [getUrlVariables](./identity-api-reference#geturlvariables-ios) and build your own URL:
+Alternately, starting with SDK version 2.3.0 (ACPIdentity version 2.1.0), you can call [getUrlVariables](./identity-api-reference#geturlvariables-ios) and build your own URL:

 ```objective-c
 [ACPIdentity getUrlVariables:^(NSString * _Nullable urlVariables) {